-Written and posted by Flutie Fellow Andrew Roberts of Boston Sports Mania
+Written by Flutie Fellow Andrew Roberts of Boston Sports Mania

-Pictured above Scott Rohrer (right) with the other top 5 golfers: Brock Aoki (far left), Peter Condon (left), Thomas Cleek (middle), and Tyler Lagasse (far right)
+Pictured at the left are Scott Rohrer (right) with the other top 5 golfers: Brock Aoki (far left), Peter Condon (left), Thomas Cleek (middle), and Tyler Lagasse (far right)

 For the 3rd and final round on the 4th of July, Scott Rohrer started the day with a solid lead.
 His playing partners for the day, Peter Condon of Washington was 7 strokes back and Thomas Cleek of Missouri was 8 strokes back.
 Tyler Lagasse was also 8 strokes back and started on hole 2, just 1 hole in front of Scott in the shotgun start.